Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - vibrations
 - thermoelectric

-The problem of these approaches is that they are not always applicable and usually not enough energy is harvested to guardantee operativity without a battery.
+The problem of these approaches is that they are not always applicable and usually not enough energy is harvested to guarantee operativity without a battery.

 ## Real time systems
 A real time system is a system in which the correctness depends both on the logical correctness of the task's output and the time within the output is produced.
 An alternative definition is a system that has to respond to external inputs within a finite and specified period.
 ` sensor and data processing -> computation -> actuation`
 `^------------------response time----------------------^`
-Example: airbag, when a collision is detected the trigger of the inflation within 10-20 ms.
+Example: airbag, when a collision is detected it needs to trigger the inflation within 10-20 ms.
-Timing constraints sometimes require the code to be on bare metal to avoid entirely OS overhead or directly in hw.
+Timing constraints sometimes require the code to be on bare metal to avoid entirely OS overhead or implement some functionality directly in hw.
 When timing requirements are more shallow a Real Time Operating System (RToS) can be used.
 We can distinguish 3 classes of real time, depending on the consequences of missing a deadline:
 - hard real time, lead to a catastrophic event on people or the system under control
 - firm real time, invalid output value